Kiln Dry in the Woodworking Industry.

 the flow of the hot air.
 Temperature and humidity can be fully controlled

-in accordance with the schedule for drying, size, condition and species of
+in accordance with the schedule for drying, size, condition, and species of

 wood.
-Heat to the boiler can be supplied from gas, oil or wood waste-fired.
+Heat to the boiler can be supplied from gas, oil, or wood waste-fired.

-wood products will add value to their products and reduce transportation costs,
+Although drying wood products will add value to their products and reduce transportation costs, the drying operation can be expensive in terms of energy used.
+Many

 timber mills use the wood waste as fuel for boilers to reduce costs.